smartboyathome/Wonderland-Engine/source/cheshire_cat/routes/current_team_configs.rst

 .. http:delete:: /current_team/configs/(machine_id)

-   Deletes a specific machine's config for a specific team.
+   Deletes a specific machine's config for the team that the currently logged in user belongs to.

    **Example request**: